Posted in Writing

 The last few years I’ve seen a trend for the hero to be six foot five and taller.
 Yes, I know that my hero, Rex, whose story is in CIRCLE OF DECEPTION, is six foot five and even a secondary character, Liam, is six foot six.
 But for me those are exceptions in my manuscripts.
 I usually keep my fellows anywhere from five-eleven to six-two, and still that’s above average for the American male.

-Anyway, with this tall man trend going on, I’ve read love scenes where the man would have to be a contortionist to preform sexually as the heroines remain shorter than average (5′ 5″) in most of the stories.
+Anyway, with this tall man trend going on, I’ve read love scenes where the man would have to be a contortionist to perform sexually as the heroines remain shorter than average (5′ 5″) in most of the stories.

 Think of it this way, the hero is thrusting (I’m trying to keep this PG-13) and he decides to suck on something taut in the female chest area.
 There’s some adjustment that’s needs to be done.
 I’m not saying he can’t do it, but let’s say his thrusting slows because his center must shift quite a bit as he bends like a paperclip.